C2C CTF Writeups

 # 2. Leak ASLR

-# i need to do this in a new session or same?
+# We need to do this in a new session or same?

-# Ideally i can calculate base from maps.
+# Ideally we can calculate base from maps.

 base_addr = get_base_address()